-The Family Case Managers assist families and able-bodied single adults in finding and retaining employment and determine eligibility for work supports, such as Child Care Assistance, Medicaid/Badger Care Plus, Food Share, Emergency Assistance, and Refugee Assistance.
-The W-2 program provides a cash payment to a small number of families with barriers to employment.
+The Family Case Managers assist families and able-bodied single adults in finding and retaining employment and determine eligibility for work supports, such as Child Care Assistance, Medicaid/Badger Care Plus, and Food Share.

 - BadgerCare Plus